 The Symposium is a key stage in the work of the Commission, with the event aiming to share our work to date, and to solicit the views of interested stakeholders.
 It is therefore an opportunity for you to help shape the common future of all our communities and the Commission’s thinking, as we work towards our Final Report.

-Unfortunately both the main attendee list and the reserve list for this event have now SOLD OUT.
+Thank you to everyone who showed an interest in attending the UK2070 National Symposium in Leeds – unfortunately both the main attendee list and the reserve list were SOLD OUT.
 We will be holding another symposium later in the year – more information will be added to this page in due course.

 Final report launch